ibm-cloud-docs/pattern-sap-on-vcenter-server/service-management-architecture.md

 # Architecture decisions for service management
 {: #service-management}

-The following tables summarize the service management architecture decisions for SAP on {{site.data.keyword.Bluemix_notm}} VMware® vCenter Server®.
+The following tables summarize the service management architecture decisions for SAP on {{site.data.keyword.Bluemix_notm}} VMware Cloud Foundation (VCF) for Classic.

 ## Architecture decisions for monitoring
 {: #monitoring}